abhilashkrishnan/gladosbirthday/README.md

 Position     3: Winner!

-b)	Modify your program to take two command line input arguments, the number of children and the age of Glados to solve the problem in general.

-c)	Modify your program to output the order in which children go out in addition to writing the answer.
+b)	Modify your program to output the order in which children go out in addition to writing the answer.
 The new output must appear formatted as follows (sample only):

 Position     9: Is out.
 Position    18: Is out.